D.I.Y. Dreams become Reality

 DO I NEED EXPERIENCE? - Simply, No. But you must be willing to get your hands dirty and listen to all of the instructions, directions, safety protocols.

-I CAN'T MAKE IT IN OCTOBER!
+I CAN'T MAKE IT!
 WILL THIS BE OFFERED AGAIN?

 - Most definitely, Yes!
-There will be another workshop in March 202 and this will become a bi-annual event until we meet the final goal of approximately 10-12 unique, off-grid, tiny house, micro shelters on the 12-acre plat along the Buffalo river for the primary use of the residency program, and secondary use by workshop participant members and the general public.
-If there is a waitlist for the fall event, a possible Thanksgiving week option may be added.
+The goal is to create over time approximately 10-12 unique, off-grid, tiny house, micro shelters on the 12-acre plat along the Buffalo river for the primary use of the residency program, and secondary use by workshop participant members and the general public.
+If you have friends and want to schedule your own group experience, we definitely will welcome a second event in a year.

 there is a landline phone for emergencies.